habby-bit/EatTheBurger/README.md

 "Eat The Burger" is a restaurant app that lets users input the names of burgers they'd like to eat.

-Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.
+Whenever a user submits a burger name, the app will display the burger on the left side of the page -- waiting to be devoured.

 Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.